-An extensive system of compliance rules and standards in the MLP Group explains the legal regulations on insider law both to members of the Executive Bodies and employees, and describes the internal guidelines for performing investment business.
-In this respect, the compliance guidelines serve to secure the responsible handling of sensitive information at MLP and set out defined guidelines for advising and supporting our clients, while also providing our employees with the legal framework for both accepting and issuing invitations and gifts.
+The Compliance Policy in the MLP Group also sets out the measures for insider trading prevention and describes the internal guidelines for execution of employee transactions.
+The compliance guidelines also ensure that confidential information is handled responsibly at MLP and define standards for advising and supporting our clients, as well as the policy on giving and accepting invitations and gifts.
 To prevent any impairment of client interests, we have defined policies regarding the avoidance and monitoring of conflicts of interest and the acceptance and granting of benefits.
 These policies are regularly reviewed and adapted to changing requirements.